giantswarm/app-build-suite/docs/helm3-build-pipeline.md

    Currently, supports the following checks
    ([have a look at the code for details](../app_build_suite/build_steps/giant_swarm_validators/helm.py):
    - `HasValuesSchema` - checks if the `values.schema.json` file is present,
-   - `HasTeamLabel` - a bit naive check if the team label is present (it only checks for the correct definition in `Chart.yaml` and then if the `_templates.yaml` is present and the recommended line is there).
+   - `HasTeamLabel` - a bit naive check if the team annotation is present (it only checks for the correct definition in `Chart.yaml` and then if the `_templates.yaml` is present and the recommended label is there).
 Check [the example](../examples/apps/hello-world-app/templates/_helpers.yaml) here.

    Available config options: